 In this respect, these papers of Riemann turn our attention back to Leibniz's notion of a Universal Characteristic, which subsumes, commonly, non-living, living, and cognitive processes within our universe.
 This is the topical area addressed in the first two of the posthumously published papers: "I. On Psychology and Metaphysics," and "II.
 Epistemological issues."
+After the writing of these papers, Riemann's published work does not refer explicitly again to such epistemological use of Riemann's work on isentropic compression as a basis for the original development of thermonuclear ignition.
+Such unclassified documentation was obtained, identifying this Riemann Fortpflanzung paper in that connection.
+It was at a subsequent, "report back" meeting that same year, that LaRouche underlined the application of the same paper to physical-economic modelling, and presented the set of inequalities used to create the highly successful 1980-1983 U.S. Quarterly Economic Forecast of the Executive Intelligence Review (EIR) newsweekly.

-After the writing of these papers, Riemann's published work does not refer explicitly again to such epistemological underpinnings of science.
-From 1854 on, his published work limits itself essentially to mathematical physics, with some impingement upon biophysics, 29 although he clearly did not abandon that personal standpoint in his thinking about mathematical-physics matters.
+underpinnings of science.
+From 1854 on, his published work limits itself essentially to mathematical physics, with some impingement upon biophysics,29 although he clearly did not abandon that personal standpoint in his thinking about mathematical-physics matters.
 Therein lies some of the special importance of the posthumously published papers for identifying the deeper implications of Riemann's work as a whole.